Edouard87/linux-guide/basic-setup/system-setup.md

 > [!WARNING]
 > Installing Linux on your host device will override all data currently on it.
 If you are using Windows, this also might include your Windows license key[^2].
+>
+> ## Boot into USB

 Take your USB and plug it into your host computer.
 Then, you will need to figure out what your host computer's BIOS key is.
 The BIOS key is a special key on your keyboard that takes you to your motherboard's Basic Input Output Setup page before your computer boots.

 This may take some trial and error.
 If it makes you feel better, I always forget what my BIOS key is.
 A few keys to try are F2, F10, DEL.
+My ASUS laptop's BIOS key is F12.

 Since the BIOS is different from one motherboard manufacturer to the next, I'll do my best to generally describe what the buttons look like.
 The names may be slightly different for your configuration.
 You will need to tell your BIOS to boot into the USB you plugged in.